zougari47/portfolio-template/GUIDE.md

 ## Contact

 Sign up for [Email js](https://emailjs.com) and [IP Registry](https://ipregistry.co)
-You must have .env file in src directory with these variables and put your own values:
+You must have a .env file in src directory with these variables and put your own values:

 ```env
 # EMAIL JS